 - Gender or ethnicity

-What is a good credit score and how can I check mine? 🔍
+What is a good credit score and how to check my credit score? 🔍

-Everyone is entitled to see their credit score and this can be done by contacting the credit reference agencies.
-It is always worth checking with all three agencies, since each one will have their own internal policy (usually kept confidential) on how these scores are worked out.
-What’s more, the range of a credit score differs from one agency to another:
+Everyone is entitled to check their credit score and this can be done by contacting the credit reference agencies.
+It is always worth checking with all three agencies, since each one will have their own internal policy (usually kept confidential) on how these scores are calculated.
+What’s more, the credit score range differs from one agency to another:

 As you can see, each agency provides a different score, which makes comparisons between them a virtually impossible task.
 That said, each agency is obliged to provide you with a statutory credit report within 7 days of your application.
 These reports currently cost just £2 per application, so by spending £6 in total, you can be in a good place to start improving your score.